dotnet/csharplang/spec/unsafe-code.md

 The elements of a fixed size buffer are guaranteed to be laid out sequentially in memory.

-A fixed size buffer declaration that declares multiple fixed size buffers is equivalent to multiple declarations of a single fixed size buffer declation with the same attributes, and element types.
+A fixed size buffer declaration that declares multiple fixed size buffers is equivalent to multiple declarations of a single fixed size buffer declaration with the same attributes, and element types.
 For example

 ```csharp
 unsafe struct A